• Skip to primary navigation

 assorted candy Easter eggs and Easter candies

-royal icing – 1 cup icing sugar, 1 tbsp meringue powder, 2 tsp water
+royal icing - 1 cup icing sugar, 1 tablespoon meringue powder, 2 teaspoon water

 blue and green food colouring